aergoio/guide/source/smart-contracts/lua/reference.md

 ```lua
 contract.event("send", 1, "toaddress")
 ```
+#### Restrictions
+Before the fee system for smart contract is applied to mainnet, there are the following restrictions
+- limit length of event name to 64
+- limit size of event argument to 512
+- limit the number of events in one transaction to 50

 #### Search event and receive notification with aergocli
 you can search for events with event name "send" in the contract address(AmhbdCEg4TUFm6Hpdoz8d81eSdzRncsekBLN3mYgLCbAVdPnu1MZ)
 ``` bash